 ― J.R.R.
 Tolkien, The Fellowship of the Ring

-Meet Diane, a 43-year-old woman who came to me about a year ago with a laundry list of symptoms, but worse than that, a laundry list of remedies she has been on (many of which she takes daily) for the past 18 months.
-Diane’s symptoms, although complex, aren’t as overwhelming and painstaking as the sorting out process that we underwent when she first came to me.
-Diane’s initial complaints were:
+Meet Diane, a 43-year-old woman who came to me with a laundry list of symptoms, but worse than that, a laundry list of remedies she has been on (many of which she takes daily) for the past 18 months.
+Diane’s symptoms, although complex, weren’t as overwhelming and painstaking as the sorting out process that we underwent when she first came to me.

 Before we go into the issues that can result from self-prescribing or taking multiple remedies at one time, it is important to note that for acute situations, (ailments and complaints that are short-lasting) homeopathy is often successfully employed by self-taught individuals, and this is generally accepted since detrimental effects are far less likely to occur.
 Many parents have effectively used homeopathy to address teething, cold and flu symptoms, ear aches and other common acute childhood ailments.
 However, when it comes to chronic, long-term issues, take caution when gathering information from blogs or online materials and forums; chronic cases are often more complex and require a consult with a certified homeopath.

 There are many reasons why classically trained homeopaths recommend against taking more than one remedy at a time.
 The conundrum in Diane’s case was not so much the symptom picture that was presenting, but the significant amount of energy required to educate her on why taking more than one remedy at a time could potentially delay the healing process.
 It took several conversations for her to finally grasp that the way she was using homeopathy previously was more of an allopathic approach and didn’t follow the same set of guidelines that classical homeopaths are trained to evaluate cases and progress with.